alanng10/class-lang/Doc/Article/Word/a.md

 Word "new" has meaning that is new instance.

+Word "share" has meaning that is shared instance.

 Words "prudate", "probate", "precate" and "private" have meanings that are applicable to all, local, child, and self.